Quick And Dirty mREIT Discounts For 2017

 Table 2 helps us assess the change during the quarter and for the month so far:

-Since Trump won the election, the average price to book ratio is higher by .25% despite RSO getting slaughtered and putting in a change of negative 24.6%.
+Since Trump won the election, the average price-to-book ratio is higher by .25% despite RSO getting slaughtered and putting in a change of negative 24.6%.
 This is also despite several of these shares going ex-dividend in the final week of December.
 Think about that for a bit.
 The book values are hammered by the increase in rates.
 The dividends are paid.
-Yet despite all the problems, investors continue to offer up a higher valuation.
+Yet, despite all the problems, investors continue to offer up a higher valuation.

 My Positions

 I am long RSO and BMNM for common stocks in the sector.
-For preferred shares, long NLY-C, NLY-D and CMO-E. Over the week I will be pursuing preferred shares in another mortgage REIT.
+For preferred shares, I am long NLY-C, NLY-D and CMO-E. Over the week, I will be pursuing preferred shares in another mortgage REIT.
 I highlighted the best opportunities in the preferred sector in my weekly series on preferred stock, which is available exclusively to subscribers of The Mortgage REIT Forum.
 If you want to learn more about investing in high yield instruments, specifically mortgage REITs and their preferred shares, why not check out the reviews from my subscribers?
 The Mortgage REIT Forum averages 3 articles per week.
 One provides updated book value estimates for several mortgage REITs and includes my ratings (adjusted each week).
 The second article rates the different preferred shares and shows investors which ones are offering the best bargains.
 The third is used to highlight individual stocks and market failures or to provide a sneak preview on the articles I'm planning to publish over the next couple weeks.

 Disclosure: I am/we are long BMNM, RSO, NLY-C, NLY-D, CMO-E.